gnss-sdr/geniuss-place/_design-forces/02-availability.md

 It follows a list of possible availability indicators for a software-defined GNSS receiver:

 * Maximum observed running time, measured and reported as explained above, and for each of the _running modes_ (that is, for all the GNSS signal combinations) allowed by the software receiver.
-* Time To First Fix (TTFF), measured and reported as explained above for cold, warm and hot starts, and for each of the _running modes_ (that is, for all the GNSS signal combinations) allowed by the software receiver.
+* Time To First Fix (TTFF), measured and reported as explained above for cold, warm, and hot starts, and for each of the _running modes_ (that is, for all the GNSS signal combinations) allowed by the software receiver.
-* Reacquisition Time, measured and reported as explained above, for each of the for each of the GNSS signals allowed by the software receiver.
+* Reacquisition Time, measured and reported as explained above, for each of the GNSS signals allowed by the software receiver.
 * Acquisition sensitivity, measured and reported as explained above, for each of the GNSS signals allowed by the software receiver.
 * Tracking sensitivity, measured and reported as explained above, for each of the GNSS signals allowed by the software receiver.